c3g/GenPipes_Docs/docs/source/get-started/pre_req_chklist.rst

 DRAC Deployment
 ++++++++++++++++

-You can use GenPipes pre- deployed by C3G on DRAC datacenter servers.
-Get a `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) :ref:`DRAC account<docs_access_gp_pre_installed>`.
+You can use GenPipes deployed by C3G on the `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_, formerly Compute Canada, datacenter servers.
+Get a :ref:`DRAC account<docs_access_gp_pre_installed>`.
 Once you have the account, make sure you have your software environment setup for the requisite GenPipes release.

 For details see :ref:`setting_up_gp_environment_modules` section in the :ref:`docs_access_gp_pre_installed` documentation.